 There’s nothing quite like owning a motorcycle.
-The freedom of hitting the open road and feeling the wind on your face can't be described with words — and nor should it.
-While insurance for your motorcycle is probably the least exciting aspect of it, it is still important to ensure your ride is protected.
+The freedom of hitting the open road and feeling the wind on your face can't be described with words — nor should it.
+While things like safety apparel and motorcycle insurance are probably the least exciting aspects of owning a new motorcycle, it is still important to ensure that you and your ride are protected.
 But good news: motorcycle insurance is pretty similar to auto insurance—it includes liability as well as comprehensive and collision insurance for you, your passengers, and your bike.
-Let’s get into the basics of motorcycle insurance, starting with the different types of coverage.
+Let’s get into the basics of motorcycle insurance coverage, starting with the different coverage options.

-Most major insurance providers offer multiple lines of insurance — including motorcycle.
-Here at The Zebra, we work with Liberty Mutual, Foremost, and Dairyland to offer you competitive quotes for motorcycle insurance.
-Below are the coverage specific options for each company.
+Most major insurance providers offer multiple lines of insurance — including motorcycle coverage.
+Here at The Zebra, we work with Liberty Mutual, Foremost, and Dairyland to offer you competitive quotes for a motorcycle insurance policy.
+Below are the coverage-specific options for each company.

 Liberty Mutual provides all the basic coverage options you can think of: collision, comprehensive, liability, etc. If you desire, you can add some optional coverage features Liberty Mutual offers:

 Foremost is one of the biggest motorcycle providers in the US.
 They have a three-tiered insurance program which we have broken down below.

 Dairyland advertises low rates and offers a wide range of coverage to protect you and your bicycle.
 Below are some standard and non-standard options:

 If you're in the market for cheap motorcycle insurance quotes, your best bet is to shop around with as many companies as possible.
 Only by comparing quotes can you find the best rate for your needs.
 If you're interested in quotes from Liberty Mutual, Dairyland, or Foremost, call us at 888-444-2833 or click below.